 | Boost foam | Revolutionary energy return |

-| Primeknit | Seamless, lightweight uppers |
+| Primeknit | Seamless lightweight uppers |

 | Torsion System | Support for dynamic movement |

-| Climacool / Heat.RDY | Breathable temperature management |
+| Climacool / HEAT.RDY | Advanced temperature management |

-| Predator tech (football) | Grip-enhancing strike zones |
+| Predator technology | Grip-enhancing strike zones for football |

 Why innovation fueled global growth